pieroproietti/penguins-eggs/sourceforge/files/packages-deb/testing/README.md

 I just backup and reinstalled your kiosk without any issues.

-Solve the problem with lightdm, I don't had that in desktop versions before, but in all the ways it depend on the fact I was used to removed lightdm home, and - probably - the add of user live in the kiosk configuration.
+We solved the problem with lightdm: I don't had this before in normal desktop versions, but in all the ways was depending on the fact I was used to removed lightdm home (/var/lib/lightdm), and - probably - it's necessary to add user live in the kiosk configuration.

-Again, trying to solve I make a little modification in ```/etc/lightdm/lightdm.conf```, [SeatDefailt] became [Seat.*]
+Again, trying to solve the problems, I make a little modification in ```/etc/lightdm/lightdm.conf```, [SeatDefailt] became [Seat.*]

 ```
 [Seat.*]